nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 cat $OCSSWROOT/share/oci/msl12_defaults.par
 ```

-This .par file lists the default configuration for standard `l2gen` processing.
-If nothing is modified from this .par file, `l2gen` will process a L1B file to L2 containing the 'OC' data suite products and it will be *exactly* the same as the L2 data file that OBPG processes and ingests into NASA EarthData.
+This par file lists the default configuration for standard `l2gen` processing.
+If nothing is modified from this par file, `l2gen` will process a L1B file to L2 containing the OC suite of data products, and it will be *exactly* the same as the L2 data file that OBPG processes and ingests into NASA Earthdata.

-+++

 <div class="alert alert-warning">